 Bachelor’s in Biology

-A bachelor’s degree program in biology won’t provide you the necessary education for law enforcement, but it will give you the fieldwork and a solid foundation of sciences.
+A bachelor’s degree program in biology won’t provide you with the necessary education for law enforcement, but it will give you fieldwork and a solid foundation in sciences.

-Having a Biology degree will mean great help when you fulfill game warden duties like collecting and compiling biological data, conducting practices for biological conservation, and research on the complexities of the ecosystems.
+Having a Biology degree will mean great help when you fulfill game warden duties like collecting and compiling biological data, conducting practices for biological conservation, and researching the complexities of the ecosystems.

 Some of the core courses are: